NextGen Summer Bridge Program

 Will breakfast and lunch be provided all 8 days?

-Lunch and snacks served daily from 12:00p - 12:45p.
+Lunch and snacks are served daily.
 However, students are responsible for their own breakfast.
 Contact staff at EquityInstitute@palmbeachstate.edu if you have any dietary restrictions.

 Inaugural Summer Bridge Program - June 2022